mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure user's username is displayed when they log in | User's username is displayed when they are logged.
 [Username displayed](wireframes/username_profile.png) | PASS
 Ensure a flash message is displayed to the user when they log out and are redirected to the login pagee | A flash message is displayed to the user when they log out and they are redirected to the login page.
 [Log out flash message](wireframes/log_out_flash.png) | PASS
 Ensure a flash message is displayed if incorrect login details are entered | A flash message is displayed if incorrect login details are entered.
 [Error message](wireframes/error_message.png) | PASS
+Ensure forms have a "min-length" and a "max-length" set | All forms on the app have a "min-length" and a "max-length" | PASS Ensure forms don't submit until all required fields are entered | Forms across the website do not submit unless all required fields are entered. | PASS